Click to watch four minute video presentation of the rainfall and temperature forecast for autumn 2018.

 Apr-June 2018 rainfall outlook:

-Historical outlook accuracy for April to June rainfall is moderate to high over most of Australia, but low in Tasmania and small patches across the south.
+Historical outlook accuracy for April to June rainfall is moderate over most of Australia, but patchy near the NSW-Queensland border, and across southern WA.

 April 2018 rainfall outlook: